kc3222/CS520-assignments/assignment1/README.md

 This README summarizes pass@k across two model families and two prompting strategies (each run with 3 samples).
 Source: `results.txt`.

+## Methodology

+Prompts were submitted to ChatGPT and Claude AI through their respective web interfaces.
+No automated inference code was used - all results were recorded manually by copying responses and evaluating correctness against the provided test cases.

 ## Prompting Strategies Used

 - Chain-of-Thought (CoT)